Wildhoney/Switzerland/README.md

 > Note: By using the `methods` middleware, the `props` which were used for the current render pass are forwarded to the defined methods.

-In the preceding example we are adding **one** method to the `swiss-cheese` component &mdash; `add` &mdash; which will enhance our component with the ability to add cheeses from the outside.
-We have removed the ability to add Mozarella from the component, and instead placed that ability on the `swiss-cheese` node itself, which we can invoke once have a reference to the node.
+In the preceding example we are adding **one** method to the `swiss-cheese` component via the `methods` middleware &mdash; `add` &mdash; which will enhance our component with the ability to add cheeses from the outside.
+We have also removed the ability to add Mozarella from the component itself, and instead placed that ability on the `swiss-cheese` node, which we can invoke once have a reference to the node &ndash; nothing else changed.

 ```javascript
 const swissCheese = document.querySelector('swiss-cheese');